Last Updated on June 5, 2023

 Phalaenopsis, or moth orchids, are beautiful flowering plants and are the epitome of exotic beauty.
 And despite their exotic aura, they are one of the easiest orchid plants to maintain.

-But many people make the mistake of thinking that caring for a phalaenopsis orchid plant is like rocket science.
+But many people mistakenly think that caring for a phalaenopsis orchid plant is like rocket science.

 Well, the truth is that they are easy to care for, and it really doesn’t take much effort to keep them looking beautiful and going strong.

-- Keep them in a moderately bright area.
+- Please keep them in a moderately bright area.
 An east window or similar space works well.
 Avoid direct sunlight, as it can scorch the foliage.

 - Water them when they begin to dry out, usually every 7 to 10 days.
 Once a week, I place an ice cube on top of potting mix on my plants and let it melt.